-The Blue Economy is set to grow by 20% in the next six years to $3 trillion by 2030*, creating huge opportunities for innovation in ocean technology.
+The global ocean economy is set to grow from USD 2.6 trillion to USD 5.1 trillion between 2020 and 2050*, creating huge opportunities for innovation in ocean technology.

 But the health of our oceans and the critical life sustaining functions they provide is under threat from climate change, pollution and biodiversity loss.